SBulfin08/rh-ty-blog.github.io/docs/_posts/2025-04-08-Sebastian_Bulfin.markdown

-We were met on Monday morning by Mark,a Senior Distinguished Software Engineer who explained to us What Red Hat is about, what work they have done, and the history of Red Hat.
+We were met on Monday morning by Mark, a Senior Distinguished Software Engineer who explained to us What Red Hat is about, what work they have done, and the history of Red Hat.

 Mark gave us a tour around the office, showing us the different teams, conference rooms, and facilities.